-Your bank must participate in the Automated Clearing House ("ACH") and must be a U.S. bank.
-You may establish the transfer of electronic redemptions to your Sterling Capital Deposit Account.
+Your bank must participate in the ACH and must be a U.S. bank.
+You may establish the transfer of electronic redemptions of Class A and C Shares to your Sterling Capital Deposit Account.
 Note: Your financial institution may also charge a separate fee.